-Tomorrow is World Cancer Day, an opportunity to stop and think about everyone in our lives who has been affected by this widespread disease.
-It’s not always easy, however, to know how to support someone you love through such a complicated experience.
-We’ve drawn from our own experiences, advice from Friends’ in the Fight, and an interview with influencer Christina Costa to bring you this guide:
+Tomorrow is World Cancer Day, an opportunity to stop and think about all the people in our lives who have been affected by this widespread disease.
+It’s not always easy, however, to know how to support someone you love through such a complicated experience as cancer.
+We’ve drawn from our own experiences, advice from Friends in the Fight, and an interview with influencer Christina Costa to bring you this guide:

 Supporting someone through an experience we can’t imagine is overwhelming.
 How can we possibly know the right thing to say or do?
 Well, we can’t.
-And even if we have experience, each person’s needs are different.
+And even if we have had a similar experience, each person’s needs are different.
 One person might want light distraction, while another craves someone to talk to about all the painful details.
 That’s why communication is key!
 Simply saying “I want to be here for you but don’t know how.
 What would you like from me?” can open a door for a more helpful kind of help.
 Don’t be surprised if they need time to figure out what it is they need, or if their requests change over time.
-Specific offers can also reduce overwhelm; it may help to say “in this moment, would you like me to come over to watch a comedy or do you want to talk about what happened at your appointment yesterday?”
+Specific offers can also help; it may help to say “at this moment, would you like me to come over to watch a comedy, or do you want to talk about what happened at your appointment yesterday?”

 Bottom line — just being there in any capacity is better than radio silence!
 As Christina put it,

 Any opportunity to reduce your loved one’s stress is a good place to start.
 With overwhelming decisions, constant appointments, no energy, and chemo brain, cancer is a full-time occupation.
 Forget running a household, keeping up with hobbies and friends, or having a job.
 Even taking one thing off their list can make a meaningful difference.
-Offer to run errands, give a ride to the hospital, or cook a family-sized meal.
-Keep in mind that, while they love seeing you and appreciate the help, they may not be up for chatting.
+Offer to run errands, give a ride to the hospital, or cook a family-sized meal to help support someone you love with cancer.
+Keep in mind that while they love seeing you and appreciate the help, they may not be up for chatting.
 Dropping off a frozen meal with a simple smile, hug, or “we love you” card may be more supportive than coming in for a chat while you’re at it.

-“Though I am the ‘face’ of the fundraising, there were so many people who encouraged me and helped me brainstorm and then stayed engaged and even after they had bought a shirt and supported me, they shared the fundraiser with their own family and friends.”
+In Christina’s experience, “Though I am the ‘face’ of the fundraising, there were so many people who encouraged me and helped me brainstorm and then stayed engaged.
+Even after they had bought a shirt and supported me, they shared the fundraiser with their own family and friends.”

 Read about the importance of love languages in offering support here.